pytorch/torchtune/docs/source/recipes/recipes_index.rst

   To learn more about the concept of "recipes", check out our technical deep-dive: :ref:`recipe_deepdive`.

-torchtune provides built-in recipes for finetuning on single device, on multiple devices with `FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_, using memory efficient techniques like `LoRA <https://arxiv.org/abs/2106.09685>`_, and more!

 .. note::

     You can also utilize the :code:`tune ls` command to print out all recipes and corresponding configs.